beyarkay/masters-thesis/src/03_lit_review.md

 <!-- prettier-ignore-end -->

-\cite{halperinToolReleaseGathering2011} published a tool which provided detailed picture of the wireless channel conditions using CSI information.
+\cite{halperinToolReleaseGathering2011} published a tool which provided a detailed picture of the wireless channel conditions using CSI information.
 The release of this tool made apparent the level of detail available in CSI and how that information changes with changes to the environment.
 Adib and Katabi first applied the data available in CSI to recognise human gestures